A-LevelEnglish

 View mark scheme hint

-What is meant by 'register' in language analysis?
+What is meant by 'register' in this text?
 [2 marks]

 2 marks